libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Copy your OpenAi and Pinecone API keys to api_key folder inside of the created Aetherius_Ai_Assistant folder

-If using Qdrant copy their Api key and Url instead of Pinecone.
+If using Qdrant Cloud copy their Api key and Url instead of Pinecone.
+Qdrant Cloud: https://qdrant.to/cloud

+To use a local Qdrant server, first install Docker: https://www.docker.com/, then see: https://github.com/qdrant/qdrant/blob/master/QUICK_START.md

+Once the local Qdrant server is running, it should be auto detected by Aetherius.

 If you get an error, you may need to do steps 5, 8, and 9 from the manual installation.